Grades will be allocated to ASS#1 (Steps 2-6) as follows:

 3. Comments on other’s blogs:

-Gives evidence of having commented on some other people’s blogs.
 Gives their top 3 favourite blogs and their reasons why they thought the blogs were good.
-Includes links to their top 3 blogs.
+Includes links to their top 3 blogs. (most students will get 2 marks)

 Leaves it blank (or largely blank).